0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Harris County Domestic Violence Assistance Fund published a report that contains information from 2023-2025 about domestic violence across Houston, TX [1].
 Out of all the LGBTQ+, bisexual women faced some of the highest rates of intimate partner violence at 61.1%.
 This is followed by lesbian women at 43.8%, bisexual men at 37.3%, and gay men at 26%.
 All of these rates exceed that of dominant group, aka. heterosexual men.
 The survey outlines two unique barriers that make it difficult to prevent future violence.
 Abusers can take advantage of one’s identity by threatening to “out” their partner to those who do not know their secret to gain control.
 This has been coined by this study as *identity abuse*.
 On the other hand, survivors felt that they could trust the system.
 They fear that their report would lead to further discrimination by the police or mainstream shelters who could not handle their specific needs.

 ```ad-note
 **Local Impact:** In areas like Houston/Harris County, domestic violence homicides **doubled** between 2019 and 2022, which means this study focuses on a smaller scope than the other studies on this list [1].
 ```

 Kirsty McGregor [2] wrote a chapter in the book *Gender-Based Violence: A Comprehensive Guide* that further defines many of the issues regarding LGBTQ+ and their struggles with domestic violence.
 The chapter specifies that LGBTQ+ people face an increased risk of experiencing domestic violence and abuse (DVA) when compared to their heterosexual and cisgender peers.
 Typically, psychological abuse is the prevalent form of abuse, but physical abuse can also be common.
 Victims often face mental health consequences such as anxiety, depression, PTSD, substance misuse, and suicidal ideation.
-The author points out that abuse typically manifests from *identity abuse*, with abusers often taking advantage of outing, undermining someone’s identity, deadnaming, and disrupting access to gener-affirming care.
+The author points out that abuse typically manifests from *identity abuse*, with abusers often taking advantage of outing, undermining someone’s identity, deadnaming, and disrupting access to gender-affirming care.
 She also warns that heteronormative bias can often hurt the visibility of non-heterosexual DVA.
 This framework can invisibilize LGBTQ+ experiences and lead to myths that DVA in these communities is rare or less severe [3].

 - [[HCDVCC Report 2024#Domestic Abuse]]